 Ben is a Civil and Family Barrister who has appeared in courts of all levels up to the Court of Appeal.
-He is ranked in the 2022 edition of the Legal 500 as a Tier 1 Rising Star in the categories of Children Law and Social Housing.
+He is ranked in the 2023 edition of the Legal 500 as a Tier 1 Rising Star in both Child Law and Social Housing.

 He is well regarded for his impeccable manner with vulnerable clients, eye for detail and ability to grasp complex legal and factual themes.
 He has a friendly, welcoming and understanding approach which helps clients feel listened to.
 He fosters a culture of trust helping client be open with him and feel properly advised and supported in respect of their position.